mikefulb/PnP-Focus/README.md

 https://github.com/aruangra/PnP-Focus

+Changes:
-I have added half stepping and also made the step generation based on Timer0.
+  - Added half stepping and also made the step generation based on Timer0.
+  - Removed code I'm not using which includes the LCD code.

-I removed the upload software from my version of the repository as I don't intend on supporting or using it and it is available in the original project.
+  - Removed the upload software as I don't intend on supporting or using it.

 I have submitted my changes to the upstream project.